Holiday Light Shows Glow with Seasonal Cheer

 7 Speedway Christmas

-One of America’s largest holiday light shows, Speedway Christmas features more than 3 million lights over a 3.75-mile course that includes most of the oval and the new ROVAL.
+One of America’s largest holiday light shows, Speedway Christmas features more than 3.5 million lights over a 3.75-mile course that includes most of the oval and the new ROVAL.
 But the drive is only the beginning.
-The infield Christmas Village includes live actors and animals at a Bethlehem Village, a petting zoo, games and activities in Santa’s Workshop, and a brand-new 50-foot ferris wheel.
+The infield Christmas Village includes live actors and animals at a Bethlehem Village, games and activities in Santa’s Workshop, and a 50-foot ferris wheel.
 And Thursday through Sunday nights, you can watch holiday movies on the giant Speedway TV.

 8 WinterFest at Carowinds

 One of the South's most popular theme parks, Carowinds transforms into WinterFest with more than 5 million shimmering lights, a 70-foot tree, lavish displays, live shows and strolling performers, and special holiday dishes and desserts fill the midways.
-Plus, as many as 16 rides will be open.
+Plus, the theme park is introducing a brand-new experience with its nightly Wonderland Parade this year that features extravagant floats, a special appearance from Santa and much more.
+Bonus: As many as 16 rides will be open.

 9 Lights on the Neuse

 9 Lights on the NeuseNov.
 29-30; Dec.
 6-8, 13-15, 19-24, 2019, ClaytonSee on map

 Boyette Farms creates old-fashioned family fun with its holiday light park, which visitors experience by tractor-pulled hayride.
 The merriment continues at the Christmas Barn, where Rudolph, Santa and a winter wonderland await.
 Candy, cocoa and s’mores from Santa’s Sweet Shoppe round out a festive evening.